bburns/clipmon/README.md

 clipboard - clipmon should detect it after a second or two, and make a sound.
 If you switch back to Emacs, it should have pasted the text into your buffer.

+You can still use the Emacs kill-ring with yank and pull as usual while clipmon is on, since it only looks at the system clipboard.

 Options
 ----------------------------------------------------------------------------